-- Robotic programming using the ACL language - Controlling and operating machines (e.g., CNCs) - RS232 communications - PC LAN administration, operation, and troubleshooting - Setting up programmable logic controllers (PLCs)
+- Robotic programming using the ACL language - Robotic programming using Scorbase language - Controlling and operating machines (e.g., CNCs) - RS232 communications - PC LAN administration, operation, and troubleshooting - Setting up programmable logic controllers (PLCs)

-Even if you will not be using the software in conjunction with an actual OpenCIM system, all users should read the background information in Chapters 1 and 2, and the safety guidelines in Chapter 3.
+Even if you will not be using the software in conjunction with an actual OpenCIM system, all users should read the background information provided in Chapter 2, Introduction, and Chapter 3, System Overview and the Safety in Chapter 4.

-The installation instructions in Chapter 4 are intended for instructors and technical personnel who will be handling software and hardware installation.
+The installation instructions provided in Chapter 5, Installation, are intended for instructors and technical personnel who will be handling software and hardware installation.